presidentbeef/brakeman-llm/README.md

 * `prompt` - Set the prompt sent to the LLM for each warning.
 The Brakeman warning will always be appended as JSON.
 * `instructions` - Override the instructions for the LLM.
 See [RubyLLM Instructions](https://rubyllm.com/guides/chat#guiding-the-ai-with-instructions) for details.
+* `disclaimer` - Override the default disclaimer that is appended to generated messages.
+Set to `none` to disable.

 All other keys under `llm` will be sent directly to the RubyLLM library.
 See [RubyLLM Configuration](https://rubyllm.com/configuration) for more.